KPJR-TV

-KPJR-TV (channel 38) is a religious television station licensed to Greeley, Colorado, United States, serving the Denver area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-The station's transmitter is located in Weld County, east of Frederick, Colorado.
+KPJR-TV (channel 38) is a religious television station licensed to Greeley, Colorado, United States, serving the Denver area.
+The station is owned by the Trinity Broadcasting Network (TBN).
+KPJR-TV's transmitter is located in Weld County, east of Frederick, Colorado.

 The station formerly operated from a studio located on Yates Street in Westminster.
 TBN closed the facility in 2018 and sold it to Christian Television Network, ahead of the Federal Communications Commission's 2019 abolition of the "Main Studio Rule".

 History

 KPJR-TV first signed on the air on June 12, 2009; as it launched on the date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate, the station was the first television station in the Denver market that did not launch with a companion analog signal.